jonathondilworth/detailed-plutus-lecture-notes/README.md

 ### BLN: Intended Audience

-These notes are for anybody and everybody (somewhat vauge, I know), but the audience could range from those who are current Plutus Pioneers, individuals who are just following the programme, developers from other communities, or even legislators (however, I highly doubt they would be reading my notes / documentation on Cardano).
+These notes are for anybody and everybody (somewhat vague, I know), but the audience could range from those who are current Plutus Pioneers, individuals who are just following the programme, developers from other communities, or even legislators (however, I highly doubt they would be reading my notes / documentation on Cardano).
 But ultimately, we are all here for the same reason, we believe in what we're building and the best way to approach adoption is to allow everybody to see what you're doing, at least, that would be my intuition.

 But, to reduce the scope a little bit and be somewhat more realistic, the intended audience is really for those who are looking to develop on Cardano.